Negar-R/Crowdsourcing/README.md

 URL | Description
 --- | ---
 ``127.0.0.1:8000/accounts/register`` | Some actions on this site require to be enrolled first.
-Then we send you a verification email and you should verify it to redirect to the `login` page.
+Then we send you a verification email and you should verify it.
 So please enter a valid email !
 ``127.0.0.1:8000/accounts/login`` | When you want to sign in to your account, give us your email.
 After that, we send you a code and by clicking on it, you can be logged in.
 ``127.0.0.1:8000/tasks/all_task`` | You can see all tasks here.
 They are sorted by last modified time.
-To see this page, it is necessary to login.
+To see this page, it is not necessary to login.
 ``127.0.0.1:8000/tasks/reported_task`` | Any user that is an agent can see all tasks that are reported by the individual.
 ``127.0.0.1:8000/tasks/assigned_task`` | See the tasks that should be done by you, here.
 ``127.0.0.1:8000/tasks/add_task`` | Agents can create new tasks, from here.